Updated: Jul 9

 It is important to know that creative people are characterized by intense emotions and polarity.
 For example, one moment they are objective about their ideas, the other they become subjective and judgmental about themselves.
 What I'm trying to say is, if your kids are wholeheartedly into laughing, making a commotion, say to yourself: At least they are not crying.

 Finally, your kids may be very bright.
 Kids are like that today.
 In fact, levels of intelligence are increasing as time goes by.
-Yet emotionally the kids act the way you'd think children of lesser age are apt to behave.
+Yet emotionally the kids act the way you'd think children of lesser age would behave.
 This is also widely spread today, and characterizes creatively gifted kids.
 It's OK.
 You're mission is to balance intelligence with emotional intelligence.
 Nurture intellectual curiosity, but also help the kids know their own and others' feelings, and care.
 For example if they cry about something, say: You're sad, because..."
 Give names to your feelings when you share your worries with your kids, and they will do the same with you.

 I hope this post gave you an opportunity